boveyking/fullstack/readme.md

 ## environmnet variables setting
 - in local dev, environmnet variables are set in .env which won't be upload to server
 - in production, environmnet variables are set in Dockerfile

-## deployment
-- dcp.sh /dcp.bat scripts to push local changes to deployment server
-- ./deply.sh to deploy

-## deployment verification
-- `docker ps `  should list the docker we deployed

 ## command command
 - pwd  -->show current folder